-Editorial Use: Permission to use in blogs, newspapers, magazines and other publications.
+Editorial use: Permission to use in blogs, newspapers, magazines and other publications.

-Commercial Use: Permission to use in marketing and advertising to promote a product or service.
+Commercial use: Permission to use in marketing and advertising to promote a product or service.

-Retail Use: Permission to use in the creation of a physical product to be sold.
+Retail use: Permission to use in the creation of a physical product to be sold.
 This includes prints, posters, and products that feature the photo (pillows, mugs, etc.).
 Sometimes talked about in the same context as commercial use, but it should be considered separately.

-Exclusive and Non-Exclusive: Exclusive use means that the one who purchases the license from you is the only one who can use the photo.
+Exclusive: Exclusive use means that the one who purchases the license from you is the only one who can use the photo.

-Royalty-Free: Others can buy a license and use the photo for an unlimited duration and unlimited number of times.
+Royalty-free: Others can buy a license and use the photo for an unlimited duration and unlimited number of times.
 This is the most common type of license purchased and on the cheaper end of the spectrum since these photos are usually non-exclusive.

-Rights-Managed: A one-time license can be purchased to use the photo with restrictions regarding distribution.
+Rights-managed: A one-time license can be purchased to use the photo with restrictions regarding distribution.
 Additional licenses must be purchases for additional use.

-For more in-depth information about copyright laws and licensing in the U.S, check out Photo Secrets to understand the copyright laws that protect your work, or look at any major stock photo site to see how they define different types of licenses.
+For more in-depth information about copyright laws and licensing in the U.S., check out Photo Secrets to understand the copyright laws that protect your work, or look at any major stock photo site to see how they define different types of licenses.

 Theft is common when it comes to content, and many people do it unknowingly.

-It’s common practice for photographers to watermark their images before posting them online to offer them at least some layer of protection against theft.
+It’s common practice for photographers to watermark their images before selling them online to offer them at least some layer of protection against theft.
 If you’re going to sell or share your own photos, you can apply your own identifying mark in Photoshop or use a Watermark Generator.

 A smaller watermark, often in the corner, still lets others enjoy your photo, while a larger tiled watermark with reduced opacity offers the most protection against theft.